 Resource Paper Regarding State Appropriation for Legal Representation for Children in Child Protective Services Cases

-The Bench Book will be updated following the close of the 85th session.
+Please note that the Texas Child Welfare Law Bench Book and Bench Card for Judges will be updated following the close of the 85th session.

 Summary provided to the Texas Senate, 85th Legislative Session

 State Bar of Texas Online Classroom Course: Child Protection Legislative Update - 85th Legislative Session (Recorded July 2017)

 85th Legislative Session July 2017 Webcast / Replay PowerPoint Notes